jinyuanwong/fnirs-treatment-response-prediction/README.md

 ## Initial SQLite

 This repo used SQLite to save and read results.
-As using a Database to store result should be more convenient as we and move the result and read the results easily using a Database.
+As using a Database to store result should be more convenient as we can move the result and read the results easily using a Database.

 ### The design of the database